djoulz22/vmmng/README.md

 vmmng
 ======

-Simple, yet effective, VMWare ESXi comand line wrapper written in Ruby.
+Simple, yet effective, VMWare ESXi command line wrapper written in Ruby.
 I wrote this so I don't have to use that pesky Windows VM to power on and off appliances.
 I will keep adding more stuff to this when I can.

 ##Usage